StarPlayrX/Virtual-Multi-Mouse/README.md

 Like Batocera, it's plug and play.
 Add or remove a usb mouse, trackball or spinner?
-Simply reboot or with MizterB's first_script.sh installed, Restart the game.
+Simply reboot or with the optional MizterB's first_script.sh installed, Restart the game.
 Plus we've created a special version of first_script that's designed to work with MM.

 **Instructions**